 - Encourage and embrace a diversity of approaches and implementations.
 Avoiding monoculture makes the IndieWeb stronger.

 - Have fun!
 Keep the web weird and interesting.

-I am on sabbatical for Spring 2018 but you can reach me through this site or at my Plymouth State University email address (firstname.lastname@example.org) for professional purposes or at my personal email address (email@example.com) for other purposes.
+You can reach me through this site, at my Plymouth State University email address (firstname.lastname@example.org) for professional purposes, or at my personal email address (email@example.com) for other purposes.